bereydev/react-job/README.md

 # Bereyziat Development Next.js React developer recruitment task

-To start the task fork this repository.
+To start the task use this repository as a TEMPLATE.
+Click the green button "Use this template" and create a **PRIVATE** repository from it.
+Add "bereydev" user as a collaborator to allow us to review your work.

 During this task you will translate a mock-up (link received by email) to code using Next.js and MUI community components.
 Any other tool/library is allowed, as soon as it is open-source or free to use.
 Any additional UI kits and any components from the MUI premium plans are forbiden in this build.

 **SPECIFICALLY DO NOT USE THE [DataGridPro](https://mui.com/x/react-data-grid/) MUIX COMPONENT**